TGA Advertising Code Requirements Guidelines for Direct Sellers

 Direct Selling: Complying with the therapeutic goods advertising requirements Summary of New Rules for Direct Sellers Regarding the Therapeutic Goods Advertising Code.

-The Therapeutic Goods Advertising Code (No.2) 2018 (the Advertising Code) took effect on 1 January 2019.
+The Therapeutic Goods Advertising Code 2021 (the Advertising Code) took effect on 1 January 2022.
 Advertising requirements for therapeutic goods are in place to protect the health and safety of consumers.
 The definition of advertise is very broad and includes any information that promotes or may encourage a consumer to obtain or use a particular product.
 All advertising for therapeutic goods must comply with the therapeutic goods legislation which includes the Code.

-It is important that when advertising therapeutic goods, including whether in person or via social media:
+It is important to note the following requirements, when advertising therapeutic goods, including whether in person or via social media:

-- ISPs must not promote a therapeutic good for any use other than that listed in the ARTG entry
+- ISPs must only promote a therapeutic good using the listed claims in the ARTG entry

 - ISPs must not promote therapeutic goods in a false or misleading way